 Andreas holds BSc, MSc, and PhD degrees in Electrical Engineering from Columbia University in New York.
 He also holds an MSc in the Management of Business, Innovation and Technology from Athens Information Technology in Greece.

 He is fluent in Greek and English.

-Vinciane Patelou is an Associate Director at Cabinet DN.
+Vinciane Patelou is a Director at Cabinet DN.
 An experienced public affairs and public relations professional, Vinciane previously worked for Hill+Knowlton Strategies in Brussels, where she was leading the Food and Consumer Practice Group.
 Before that, she worked for two trade associations based in Brussels : EuroCoop (retail) and UNIFE (rail transport).
 Vinciane successfully led numerous advocacy campaigns on behalf of clients, demonstrating her expertise in codecision and comitology lobbying, awareness-raising campaigns, crisis communications and association management.

 Her area of expertise mainly is food, ranging from agricultural production to nutrition and consumption.
 Public health and environment are also areas where she has developed an in-depth knowledge as a consultant for a number of consumer goods companies.

 Vinciane graduated from the Institute of Political Sciences of Lille (France) with a M.A. in European Affairs.
 She also studied at the Political Science Institute of the University of Copenhagen in 2006.
 Vinciane is French mother tongue, fluent in English and has a good knowledge of German.